nkukehenry/isw-assignment/readme.md

 * Create a database , preferebably name corploans with password of choice

 ### API DOcs
-API documentaions accessible at the link below http://localhost:8080/swagger-ui/index.html
+API documentation accessible at the link below http://localhost:8080/swagger-ui/index.html